phunkyg/ReaControl24/README.md

 ### Advanced options

 Use the --help command line switch for each process and the possibilities will be shown.
-Addresses and ports can be set for TCP/IP links, and the network interface can be set to state where the Control24 can be found.
+Addresses and ports can be set for TCP/IP links, and the network interface can be set to state where the Desk can be found.

 ### Prerequisites